louislimd/hugo-blog/content/post/Acute_pancreatitis.md

     - For those with abnormal renal function, amylase-to-creatinine ratio > 5 strongly suggests pancreatitis.
     - Elevated: WBC, BUN, CRP, glucose
     - Decreased: Ca

+_Imaging_

+1. Upper abdominal plain films/Chest radiographs: Relatively insensitive for dianosis.
+    - "Cut off" sign: Area of colonic spasm adjacent to an inflamed pancreas causes the gas in the transverse colon to end abruptly.
+    - Chest radiographs: Approximately 1/3 of patients have abnormalities such as pleural effusions and basal atelectasis.
+2. **Ultrasound imaging**:
+    - US may be particularly useful to investigate biliary etiology (ex. gallstones and bile duct dilation).
+    - In approximately 25~35% of patients, excessive bowel gasdue to an ileus precludes evaluation.
+3. **CT scan**

 References: